Allie Ostrander: Running career

-While as a youth she considered herself a soccer player, but she took up the local challenge of the annual Mount Marathon Race.
+While as a youth she considered herself a soccer player, she took up the local challenge of the annual Mount Marathon Race.
 By 2008, she had the age 7-11 course record.
 She continued to win every year, setting the course records in the 12-14 division, 15-17 division and would have set the record in her first year in the adult women 18-29 division in 2015, except that was the year professional runner Emelie Forsberg visited to set the record.
 In high school, Ostrander competed on the basketball team along with running, where she was coached by her mother.
 Ostrander ran cross country, hurdles, and distance events.
 She won her first state 4A (large school) championship as a sophomore.
 In 2013, as a junior, Ostrander finished second to Alexa Efraimson, clocking 10:03.66 in the Arcadia Invitational 3200m in California.
 In 2014, her senior year, she won the Nike Cross Nationals.

 Ostrander competed for the Boise State Broncos at the NCAA Division I level.